Artificial intelligence (AI) experts apply their skills in engineering

 workers have retired.

-Computer scientists normally work in offices, laboratories or universities.
+Some computer scientists work in offices, laboratories or universities.

-"AI people work in private industry and in universities," says Popowich.
+Many also work remotely.
+"AI people work in private industry and in universities,"

 There are few physical requirements in this field, according to Popowich.